1860-1865: Missouri during and after the Civil War

 Listen to this podcast from Seizing Freedom which describes the refugee camps that many Black families lived in during the Civil War.

-On January 11, 1865, elected delegates to the 1865 State Constitutional Convention in St. Louis passed an ordinance abolishing slavery in Missouri.
+At the end of the war, on January 11, 1865, elected delegates to the 1865 State Constitutional Convention in St. Louis passed an ordinance abolishing slavery in Missouri.
 The ordinance to abolish slavery in the state of Missouri passed three weeks before the U.S. Congress proposed the Thirteenth Amendment to the U.S. Constitution abolishing slavery.
 Missouri was the eight state to ratify the thirteenth amendment, the 17th state to ratify the fourteenth amendment granting citizenship to all Black people, and the 21st to ratify the fifteenth amendment securing the right to vote.

 Your Turn